Improving Visitor Experiences Using TripAdvisor and Google

 - On the list, highlight which of these experiences are of most of interest to your region's Ideal Customers.
 This is important so you can work out which listings can be ignored, and which need to be added or updated (the list could be very long, depending on the size of your region!).

 - Use an Excel spreadsheet to collate all this information

 - Brainstorm the list as a team and then use the group's knowledge to work out which experiences are most important to their destination's Ideal Customers.

-The next stop is to audit the platforms
+The next step is to audit the platforms:

 - Jump into TripAdvisor